-- (1) Assets to be contributed reflect the historical book value of the nonmonetary assets of each practice.
+(1) Assets to be contributed reflect the historical book value of the nonmonetary assets of each practice.
 These nonmonetary assets are reflected at historical cost in accordance with SAB 48.
-All monetary assets, including patient receivable balances, are recorded at fair value, which is approximated by the historical costs recorded by the practices. - (2) In addition, in connection with the Practice Acquisitions, certain operating (2) In addition, in connection with the reaction of the Founding Practices will be assumed.(3) Based on the Average Price as of March 26, 1998 of \$8.5625.
+All monetary assets, including patient receivable balances, are recorded at fair value, which is approximated by the historical costs recorded by the practices.

+(2) In addition, in connection with the Practice Acquisitions, certain operating lease obligations of the Founding Practices will be assumed.

+(3) Based on the Average Price as of March 26, 1998 of \$8.5625.